 What Delaying Kindergarten Looks Like

 If you do choose to wait to send your child to kindergarten because you feel they aren’t ready, it’s important to determine what the next year will look like.
-If you’re concerned about communication delays, talk to your child’s pediatrician about a speech therapy referral or other type of support.
+If you’re concerned about communication delays, talk to your child’s pediatrician about a speech therapy referral or other types of support.

-If your concerns are regarding social development, maturity, and focus, your child would most likely benefit with an extra year of a preschool program (or to begin one), especially if they are on the younger side.
+If your concerns are regarding social development, maturity, and focus, your child would most likely benefit from an extra year of a preschool program (or to begin one), especially if they are on the younger side.
 This way, they’ll continue to learn necessary school skills in a supportive, nurturing environment.
 By the end of the year, they should be ready to move on to school ready to take on kindergarten!

 Contact Our Raleigh Preschool for a Tour Today